lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

 .. container:: justify

+    Then, download the proposed input |input_reax_water|.

+.. |input_reax_water| raw:: html

+    <a href="../../../../lammpstutorials-inputs/level3/reactive-silicon-dioxide/Exercices/Hydrate/input.lammps" target="_blank">here</a>

+.. container:: justify

-    Add molecules to the system using:
+    As seen in the *input.lammps* file, the molecules are added to the system using the *create_atoms* command:

 .. code-block:: lammps